youvo/backend/README.md

 ### Prerequisites

-For the local development environment we use DDEV based on Docker.
-For the system requirements please see [DDEV docs](https://ddev.readthedocs.io/en/stable/).
+For the local development environment, we use DDEV based on Docker.
+For the system requirements, please see [DDEV docs](https://ddev.readthedocs.io/en/stable/).

-Tested on Ubuntu with `Ubuntu 20.04.3 LTS` `composer 2.2.1` `docker 20.10.10` `ddev 1.18.2`.
+Tested on Linux with `Ubuntu 20.04.3 LTS` `composer 2.2.1` `docker 20.10.10` `ddev 1.18.2`.
 Tested on macOS with `macOS Monterey 12.3` `composer 2.2.1` `docker desktop 4.6.0` `ddev 1.18.2`.

 Further installation steps may be required to setup SSH agent and XDebug, see [DDEV troubleshooting](https://ddev.readthedocs.io/en/stable/users/troubleshooting/).

+### Composer

+**Composer** is based on the package `drupal/core-recommended`.
+The configuration can be found in `composer.json`.
+Patches are defined in `composer.patches.json`.
+The patch files are located in the folder `patches`.

 ### Project Initialization and Drupal Setup